 Bell, Abbott, and Barnes is a centrally-administered fund which can consider a range of student hardship applications.
 Applicants must be candidates for the BA Degree who have shown proficiency in their studies and who are recommended by their Tutor or the Deputy Senior Tutor.
 The Awarders aim to distribute the funds as fairly as possible to those undergraduates in greatest need and pay particular attention to financial problems caused by unforeseen change of circumstance.

-Applications must be submitted by your Tutor or the Deputy Senior Tutor by the division of each term (i.e. 9 November, 13 February, 14 or 21 May - in 2020, the division of term is 14 May).
+Applications must be submitted by your Tutor or the Deputy Senior Tutor by 1 November, 13 February, 21 May.

 - Cambridge Bursary Scheme

 The Cambridge Bursary is a means-tested bursary scheme available for UK and EU students, including clinical veterinary and medical students, who come from a household with an annual income of between £25,000 and £42,620.
 These bursaries are now administered by Student Finance.
 The bursaries are a gift, not a loan, and are calculated for the University by Student Finance.

 Eligibility and application: UK and EU students who are eligible for a student loan do not need to apply but will be assessed automatically on the basis of the information submitted to Student Finance.
 Once their bursary has been approved, recipients will receive a letter from the Senior Tutor; this may be at any point during the academic year but is usually within the first two weeks of term.
 Please read the information available on the Cambridge Bursary website.
 Contact the Tutorial Office Manager if you have any questions after reading the information on the site linked above.